 Excavations at Aixonidai Halai (Voula Field School)

-Students who have a serious interest in archaeology are invited to come to Athens for three weeks in January/February to participate in the excavation of a site associated with Aixonidai Halai, one of the ancient municipalities on the coast of ancient Attica.
+Students who have a serious interest in archaeology are invited to come to Athens for three weeks in January to participate in the excavation of a site associated with Aixonidai Halai, one of the ancient municipalities on the coast of ancient Attica.
 This will be offered as a short, INTENSIVE course with a total of 22 classroom contact hours, 12 hours of lab-work and teaching plus 45 hours of supervised participation on-site.
 The next excavation is scheduled for January 3 – 21, 2022.